kmlissa/Wikipedia-Scraping/README.md

 # Wikipedia-Scraping
-Scraping wikipedia for governor names from a CSV file and getting full names and photos of them.
+Scraping wikipedia for governor names from a CSV file and getting full names(find.py) and photos(wikiPic.py) of them.